Iselinklementin/Iselinklementin/README.md

 ### Hi there 👋

-I´m a graphic designer and soon to be Front-End Developer.
+I’m a graphic designer and soon to be Front-End Developer.
-I´m a fast learner and have a strong desire to use my new skills in frontend web development.
+I’m a fast learner and have a strong desire to use my new skills in frontend web development.
 I’d love to work with forward-thinking people to design and build interactive, accessible websites and products.

 - 🌱 I’m currently learning react & next.js